SolDapper/mcswap-sdk/README.md

 # mcswap-sdk
-Javascript SDK for the McSwap Protocol (v2) on Solana
+A Javascript SDK for the McSwap (v2) Solana Protocol

 # Install SDK
 ```javascript